tschinz/swift_cheat_sheet/source/03_classes_methods.md

 ### Methods
 Methods in swift can have internal and external names.
-The first parameter is a littel different, it should be consistend with the method name
+The first parameter is a littel different, it should be consistent with the method name.
 ```swift
 func doIt() -> Int {
     return 0